akissinger/dodo/README.md

 This README has instructions on installation, usage, and basic configuration.
 For API documentation (which is also useful for configuration), check out the [Read the Docs](https://dodomail.readthedocs.io/en/latest/) page.

 As an email client, Dodo is pretty much feature-complete, but **not yet extensively tested**.
-Since it's based on notmuch, all of its features are non-destructive, so you shouldn't ever lose any email due to bugs, but you may see some strange behavior.
+Since it's based on notmuch, all of its features are non-destructive, so you shouldn't ever lose any email due to bugs.
+That being said, you might see some strange behaviour, so use at your own risk.

 Much of Dodo's design is inspired by two existing notmuch-based clients: [alot](https://github.com/pazz/alot) and [astroid](https://github.com/astroidmail/astroid).